 TGbf Editor: Please insert the following text in Clause 11.21.18.6.3 in 11bf D0.3 P96L11

+The SI2SR NDP format shall have the format of HE Ranging NDP for below 7 GHz band when the PPDU bandwidth ≤ 160 MHz and shall have the format of EHT sounding NDP including the specified preamble puncturing patterns when the PPDU bandwidth = 320 MHz.
+The preamble puncturing patterns to be supported for the SI2SR NDP when the PPDU bandwidth = 320 MHz are TBD.

 TGbf Editor: Please modify the Editor’s Note in 11bf D0.3 P96L12 as follows

-Editor’s Note: The formats of Sensing NDP Announcement frame and SI2SR NDP are TBD.
+Editor’s Note: The formats of Sensing NDP Announcement frame is TBD.

 TGbf Editor: Please insert the following text in Clause 11.21.18.6.4 in 11bf D0.3 P96L53

+The SR2SI NDP format shall have the format of HE TB Ranging NDP for below 7 GHz band when the PPDU bandwidth ≤ 160 MHz.

+Note: EHT TB sounding NDP is not defined which is out of scope of this amendment.

 TGbf Editor: Please modify the Editor’s Note in 11bf D0.3 P96L54 as follows

-Editor’s Note: The formats of Sensing Sounding Trigger frame and SR2SI NDP are TBD.
+Editor’s Note: The formats of Sensing Sounding Trigger frame is TBD.

 TGbf Editor: Please insert the following text in Clause 11.21.18.7 in 11bf D0.3 P98L44

+The SI2SR NDP format and the SR2SI NDP format shall have the same format of HE Ranging NDP for below 7 GHz band when the PPDU bandwidth ≤ 160 MHz and shall have the same format of EHT sounding NDP including the specified preamble puncturing patterns when the PPDU bandwidth = 320 MHz.
+The preamble puncturing patterns to be supported for the SI2SR NDP and SR2SI NDP when the PPDU bandwidth = 320 MHz are TBD.

 TGbf Editor: Please modify the Editor’s Note in 11bf D0.3 P98L45 as follows

-Editor’s Note: The formats of the Sensing NDP Announcement frame, SI2SR NDP, and SR2SI NDP are
+Editor’s Note: The formats of the Sensing NDP Announcement frame is TBD.

-TBD.

-The AP shall transmit a Sensing NDP Announcement frame to one or more STAs that are sensing receivers

-in this NDPA sounding phase and that are not assigned to be polled or have responded in the polling phase,

-followed by a SIFS and SI2SR NDP transmission.
-The STA Info fields within the Sensing NDP Announcement

-frame specify STAs that shall perform sensing measurements on the SI2SR NDP sent by the AP(#763,

-#476, #621, #125, #863).